 Staff, parents, and governors are reminded that publication of material that may lead to the identification of a teacher who is the subject of an allegation is prohibited by law.
-Publication includes verbal conversations or writing including content placed on social media sites.
+Publication includes verbal conversations or writing, including content placed on social media sites.

-School will ensure that pupils are aware of how they can raise a concern should they be worried about a member of staff's conduct, this may be for example by talking to a trusted adult.
+School will ensure that pupils are aware of how they can raise a concern should they be worried about a member of staff's conduct: by talking to the headteacher or deputy headteacher.